 Next up are our escapades in the Outback, the Great Barrier Reef, and Sydney … because you cannot travel all that way and not do a little sightseeing.

 LeboLife blogger Carolyn Newkirk is in the process of running at least one marathon on each of the seven continents.
-COVID-19 put a damper on her plans to finish this goal, when her marathon in Tokyo was cancelled in the spring.
+COVID-19 put a damper on her plans to finish this goal, when her marathon in Tokyo was cancelled in 2020.
 She anticipates she will not get back to it until 2022.